Influenza infection (caused by influenza types A and B) is one of the most serious airway infections.

 2) How does flu vaccine work?

-Flu vaccine stimulates the body to produce proteins directed against the flu virus.
+Flu vaccine stimulates the body to produce proteins (antibodies) directed against the flu virus.
 Thus, these proteins protect the body against flu infection.

 3) How long does it take for the flu shot to work?

 It takes around 14 days for the flu vaccine to provide some protection against the specific influenza viruses.
 So that’s why it’s important to get the shot early in the flu season to ensure early protection.